apathetic/modular-synth/modular-synth/README.md

   - create server that spits out OSC notes, 24/7.
 Different styles / genres depending on time of day (like a radio station).
 Then, hook Note-In up to it.
+    ... or, every port is a different thing: disco inferno (on :8000), aleatoric wackiness (on :8001), etc

 - VUEX
   - remove FOCUS from vuex --> move to BUS